nicholasoxford/Personal-Site-Template/README.md

 1. Run `npm run dev` in your terminal.

 ## Deploy the app to Hosting
-1. Run `amplify publish` to auto-build your SPA and upload it to your S3 bucket
+1. Run `amplify publish` to auto-build your SPA and upload it to your S3 bucket.

+## What's Next
+1. I need to add a mobile version
+2. Create Lambda triggers to create S3 buckets for newly created user.